Trade preferences available to the African, Caribbean and Pacific States having concluded WTO-compatible agreements with

-Following the submission of the instruments of ratification to the Council Secretariat, the interim EPA with Eastern and Southern Africa will start to be provisionally applied as of 14 May 2012 between the EU and Mauritius, Madagascar, Seychelles and Zimbabwe.
-From the same day, the rules of origin set out in Protocol 1 to that agreement will replace those laid down in Annex II to the Market Access Regulation (MAR).
-The interim agreement has been published in the Official Journal of the EU No L 111 of 24 April 2012 .
-Although Comoros and Zambia initialed an interim ESA EPA, they have neither signed nor ratified it yet and therefore their exports to the EU remain governed by the Market Access Regulation.
+Following the submission of the instruments of ratification to the Council Secretariat, the interim EPA with Eastern and Southern Africa started to be provisionally applied as of 14 May 2012 between the EU and Mauritius, Madagascar, Seychelles and Zimbabwe.
+From the same day, the rules of origin set out in Protocol 1 to that agreement replaced those laid down in Annex II to the Market Access Regulation (MAR).
+The interim agreement has been published in the Official Journal of the EU No EU No L 111 of 24 April 2012 .
+Although Comoros and Zambia initialled the interim ESA EPA, they have neither signed nor ratified it yet and therefore their exports to the EU are governed by the Generalised System of Preferences (GSP).

 - PACIFIC (Fiji, Papua New Guinea)

-As of 20 December 2009 Papua New Guinea and of 28 July 2014 Fiji started to provisionally apply the rules of origin laid down in Protocol I of the Economic Partnership Agreement between the EC and Pacific.
+As of 20 December 2009 Papua New Guinea and of 28 July 2014 Fiji started to provisionally apply the rules of origin laid down in Protocol I of the Economic Partnership Agreement between the EC and the Pacific States.
 These rules superseded those contained in Annex II of the Market Access Regulation regarding exportations from Papua New Guinea and Fiji.
 The text of the agreement including the applicable rules of origin.

 - SADC (Botswana, Lesotho, Mozambique, Namibia, Swaziland)